cucapra/opal/docs/lang.md

     let weight = ctx.weight();

-Then, in a hypothetical world, you can assign the weight's value using `yield ctx.set`:
+Then, in a hypothetical world, you can assign the weight's value using `await ctx.set`:

     let world = ctx.hypothetical(function* (ctx) {
       // ...
-      yield ctx.set(weight, 42);
+      await ctx.set(weight, 42);
       // ...
     });

-Finally, back in the parent (non-hypothetical) world, you can retrieve this value using `yield ctx.get`:
+Finally, back in the parent (non-hypothetical) world, you can retrieve this value using `await ctx.get`:

-    console.log(yield ctx.get(weight, world));
+    console.log(await ctx.get(weight, world));

 You have to tell the `get` function *which world* you want to read a value from.
 This reveals the real magic of weights that separates them from garden-variety variables: different worlds can `set` different values for the same weight without interfering.